Truma iNet System - Control your Comfort

 What is the Truma iNet Control System?

 The Truma iNet System gives you complete control over your Truma or Alde heating and hot water system in your caravan or motorhome so that you can be ready for whatever the day throws at you.
 Through the use of Bluetooth or a SIM card, you can remotely monitor and control key functions from inside your outfit, on your site, or further away.
-Here is a rundown of what the iNet System can do for you in your leisure vehicle.
+Here is a rundown of what the iNet System can do for you in your caravan or motorhome.

 Control air temperature